FEAR OF DROWNING

 The fear is most often caused by a traumatic event, learned response, or by manipulation.

-1. Trauma.
 Most of the root causes for this fear can be traced to a traumatic incident.
-Studies have shown that it only takes one incident to trigger this fear.
+Studies have shown that it only takes one incident to create it.
 The usual scenario is being pushed into a swimming pool or lake.
 Most people distinctly remember that event.
 Therefore, recalling the cause does not relieve the symptoms (as it can with the fear of death).
 For this fear, exposure therapy is the first line of treatment.
-It is discussed in detail in the “Solve It” section of this site.